 Factors affecting the conformational stability of molecules - dipole interaction, bond opposition strain, bond angle strain.
-Conformation of acyclic compounds - Ethane, n-butane, alkene dihalides, glycols, chlorohydrines, tartaric acid, erythro and threo isomer. cyclohexane-methyl and t-butyl cyclohexanes-flexible and rigid systems.
+Conformation of acyclic compounds - Ethane, n-butane, alkene dihalides, glycols, chlorohydrines, tartaric acid, erythro and threoisomer.

+Interconversion of axial and equatorial bonds in chair conformation of cylohexane- distance between the various H atoms and C atoms in chair and boat conformations.
+Monosubstituted cyclohexane-methyl and t-butyl cyclohexanes-flexible and rigid systems.
 Conformation of substituted cyclohexanone, 2-bromocyclohexanone, dibromocyclo hexanone, (cis & trans), 2-bromo-4,4-dimethyl cyclohexanone.
-Anchoring group and conformationally biased molecules.
-Conformations of 1,4 -cis and -trans disubstituted cyclohexanes in which one of the substituent is
+Anchoring group and conformationaly biased molecules.
+Conformations of 1,4 -cis and-trans disubstituted cyclohexanes in which one of the substituent is 1-butyl and their importance in assessing the reactivity of an axial or equatorialsubstituent.